-In 2019, Alex studied at the Institut de Recherche et Coordination Acoustique/Musique in Paris during ManiFeste where he premiered Planet Playground – an interactive, real time data-driven project incorporating crowd participation via mobile devices.
+In 2019, Alex studied at the Institut de Recherche et Coordination Acoustique/Musique in Paris during ManiFeste where he premiered Planet Playground – an interactive, real-time, data-driven project incorporating crowd participation via mobile devices.
 He recently co-composed the original soundtrack for the PC video game, The Shadows that Linger, by Crimson Ink Games.
 In 2021, he was hired to score The Addict's Wake, an award-winning feature documentary featured at the Heartland Film Festival by Glory Girl Productions covering the effects of drug addiction in rural communities.
 At Indiana University, his music has been featured in multiple short films, choreography collaborations, and independent game development projects.

 Alex is currently pursuing dual M.M. and M.S. degrees in composition and music education at the Indiana University Jacobs School of Music.
 In addition to working as the Composition Department Coordinator at Jacobs, he is an appointed Associate Instructor in the Music Education Department where he teaches courses in arranging for future music teachers.
 His primary teachers at IU have included Claude Baker, David Dzubay, Don Freund, John Gibson, Jeremy Podgursky, and Aaron Travers.
 Alex is a classical saxophonist, jazz bassist, and rock keyboard/synthesizer player and can regularly be found performing gigs with his bands throughout Southern Indiana.
 He is an avid animal lover, biker, and amateur spelunker – all themes that often inspire his work.